4-H Clubs – What is it?

 Neighborhood 4-H Clubs are groups of youth that are usually led by parents/guardians.
 They meet in schools, churches, community centers, or homes to complete a variety of 4-H projects throughout the year.
 With the exception of a few countywide clubs, members are usually from the same community.

-4-H School Clubs and After-School 4-H Clubs - When 4-H curricula are utilized within the classroom during regular school hours or in an after-school program outside of regular school hours the group of children who participate on a regular basis is considered to be a 4-H club.
+4-H School Clubs and After-School 4-H Clubs - When 4-H curricula are utilized within the classroom during regular school hours or in an after-school program outside of regular school hours, the group of children who participate on a regular basis are considered to be a 4-H club.
 The classroom teacher and/or other resource people who teach the subject matter serve as club leaders.

 Sponsored 4-H Clubs – A government agency, religious group or other youth serving organization may sponsor a 4-H club.
 Sponsored clubs usually meet at the agency’s facilities and are led by agency staff (paid and/or volunteer).